-If there is one thing that can help, is the organisation.
+If there is one thing that can help, is the organization.
 Simply because you’ll go through a lot of ads and you don’t want to waste your time.
-Looking for a rental apartment or house is extremely time consuming.
+Looking for a rental apartment or house is extremely time-consuming.
 And it is even prior to viewing any place.
 As both Erikas and I were going through ads, we created a master table on a shared Excel file.
-And this has been a life saver for us.
+And this has been a lifesaver for us.
 We would go through ads, write the link in the table and both check it.
-This way, we were sure the location and place was fitting our requirements.
-Only after this we sent a message to the landlord for a potential visit.
+This way, we were sure the location and place were fitting our requirements.
+Only after this, we sent a message to the landlord for a potential visit.
 After the landlord’s answer or the visit we would update the spreadsheet with our thoughts and whether we want to get the place or not.

 Here below is the table we have been using to sort the different ads.

 There are so many scams.
 Everywhere and every day.
 On all websites or Facebook groups, people will send you links of places to see and asking to pay 1, 2, or more months ahead.
 Just as in every big city, the same as in Stockholm.
 Making yourself available for viewings is super important as you will get a feel of the apartment, the landlord, and also the surrounding area.
 Another thing is to be super responsive to messages, calls, or emails.
 The rental market is so crazy that you need to be fast.
 It happened to us once, by the time we got to the place (about 20 min), the apartment was already taken.